Anushkachakraborty2005/ThreatFilter-URL-Detector/README.md

 * **User Interaction & Reliability**: The overall effectiveness is also measured by the Streamlit application's responsiveness, ease of use, and consistent performance in processing user queries and delivering clear results.

 ## 📁 Project Structure

 ThreatFilter-URL-Detector/
-├── .streamlit/             # Streamlit specific configuration files (auto-generated) ├── venv/                   # Python virtual environment (ignored by Git) ├── screenshots/            # Directory to store project screenshots │   ├── image_25f555.png    # Screenshot of Main Interface
+├── .streamlit/              # Streamlit configuration files (auto-generated) ├── venv/                    # Python virtual environment (ignored by Git) ├── screenshots/             # Contains screenshots of app interface and tests
+│   ├── image_25f555.png     # Screenshot of Main Interface
 │   ├── image_25f0de.png     # Screenshot of Safe URL Test
-│   └── image_25f519.png    # Screenshot of Malicious URL Test
+│   ├── image_25f519.png     # Screenshot of Malicious URL Test
-├── app.py                  # Main Streamlit application file
+├── app.py                   # Main Streamlit application script
-├── .env                    # Environment variables for API keys (ignored by Git) ├── .gitignore              # Specifies intentionally untracked files to ignore └── requirements.txt        # List of Python dependencies
+├── .env                     # Environment variables for API keys (not tracked by Git)
+├── .gitignore               # Defines files and folders Git should ignore
+└── requirements.txt         # List of required Python dependencies